irmen/Pyro4/docs/source/tutorials.rst

     data.
 Not all objects can be serialized, so it is possible that passing a certain object to Pyro won't work even though a normal method call would accept it just fine.

+Configuration
+    Pyro can be configured in a lot of ways.
+Using environment variables (they're prefixed with ``PYRO_``) or by setting config items in your code.
+See the configuration chapter for more details.
+    The default configuration should be ok for most situations though, so you many never have to touch any of these options at all!

 Starting a name server
 ^^^^^^^^^^^^^^^^^^^^^^